 When you build your list organically, ask people to confirm the subscription.
 This way you know that your contacts want to receive emails from your brand, which means that you’re sending emails to people who are really interested in your offer.
 Such an email list is considered high-quality and likely to bring better business results.

-You can track statistics and monitor the results of your campaigns.
+You can run A/B tests, track statistics, and monitor the results of your email marketing campaigns in real time.
 Based on the collected information you can make small changes (e.g. design, copy, structure, or workflow) and optimize your email marketing program.

-Creating email marketing campaigns is simple.
-You can design your email templates, landing pages, and marketing automation workflows with intuitive drag and drop editors.
-GetResponse Email Creator is just one example.
+Creating an email marketing campaign is simple.
+You can design your email templates, landing pages, and marketing automation workflows with intuitive drag and drop editors – no need to code anything!
+And if design isn’t your thing, you can just use ready-made templates to set up your campaigns.

 According to the DMA most people prefer to be contacted by companies through email rather than other channels.

 The percentage of email opens on mobile devices continues to grow.
-According to GetResponse Email Marketing Benchmarks, desktop opens make up 45.69% of all email opens, followed by mobile opens at 34.31%, and webmail opens at 20%.
+According to our Email Marketing Benchmarks report, desktop opens make up 45.69% of all email opens, followed by mobile opens at 34.31%, and webmail opens at 20%.

 Traditionally, digital marketing strategy is divided into paid, earned, and owned media.
-Email falls into the owned media category.
+Email falls into the owned media category (unless we’re talking about sponsored mailing).
 It means that your business has full control over this online marketing channel.

 In fact, over time, your email list becomes your greatest online marketing asset: a massive database of people who want to hear from your brand.

-If you use a professional email marketing tool, your emails will reach everyone on your email list as opposed to e.g. social media, where you cannot control your organic reach.
+If you use professional email marketing services, your emails will reach almost everyone on your email list as opposed to e.g. social media, where you cannot control your organic reach.
 That’s why investing too much in social media following is often called building a house on rented land.

 You can collect relevant information from your contacts along the subscription process and use it to tailor the communication to their needs and preferences.
 Based on the data you can create segments of people sharing common traits.